Sustainability at BRUGG

 We understand sustainability as corporate management geared to long-term success that strives for the careful use of all resources employed to satisfy the needs of the generations of today and tomorrow.
 BRUGG pursues a holistic sustainability strategy that considers all three components – environmental, social, and governance (ESG).
 BRUGG developed three programs to implement the ESG areas.

-In 2022, BRUGG laid the foundations for implementing sustainability and carried out the first pilot projects.
-The insights gained will flow into the sustainability strategy, the Group-wide implementation of which will be launched in 2023.
-For fiscal year 2023, BRUGG will publish a comprehensive sustainability report for the first time.
-In doing so, we will be guided by globally recognized reporting standards (in particular GRI) and the United Nations’ Agenda 2030 and its SDGs (Sustainable Development Goals).
+In 2022, BRUGG laid the foundations for integrating sustainability into the company and implemented the first pilot projects.
+The insights gained from this fed directly into the development of a comprehensive sustainability strategy, the Group-wide implementation of which began in 2023.
+BRUGG published its first comprehensive sustainability report in 2024.
+This was based on internationally recognised reporting standards – in particular the GRI guidelines – as well as the United Nations’ 2030 Agenda and its Sustainable Development Goals (SDGs).

 We focus on the following topics:

-• Group-wide climate accounting and CO2 targets: As part of its first sustainability reporting, BRUGG is conducting a comprehensive, Group-wide climate accounting (corporate carbon footprint) based on the globally recognized GHG Protocol standard.
-This balance sheet will serve as the basis for decisions on the definition of ambitious climate targets.
+• Group-wide greenhouse gas accounting and reduction targets: As part of its sustainability reporting, BRUGG conducts a comprehensive, group-wide climate accounting (Corporate Carbon Footprint CCF) every year based on the globally recognized GHG Protocol standard.
+This accounting serves as a basis for decision-making when defining ambitious climate targets.

-• Measures to reduce CO2: In addition to standard reduction measures in its operations, BRUGG also focuses on reducing greenhouse gas emissions through product innovations.
+• Measures to reduce greenhouse gases: In addition to standard reduction measures in its operations, BRUGG also focuses on reducing emissions through product innovations.

-• With our products such as district heating pipes or cable systems for e-mobility, we make a significant contribution to more sustainable infrastructure solutions and services.
-Read more at: The contribution of our products and infrastructure solutions to a more sustainable society.
+• With our products, such as district heating pipes and cable systems for e-mobility, we make a significant contribution to more sustainable infrastructure solutions and services.

 Contribution of our products and infrastructure solutions to a more sustainable society